-The Model 1892 rifle is also available as a takedown model.
-These rifles have a mechanism that allows you to separate the barrel/forearm half of the rifle from the receiver half of the rifle.
+The Model 1886 rifle is also available as a takedown model.
+These rifles have a mechanism that allows you to separate the barrel/forearm assembly from the receiver assembly.
 The takedown design utilizes an interrupted thread system on the barrel extension and receiver, and a special mechanism on the end of the magazine tube which allows you to disengage the barrel from the receiver.
-For terminology related to the Model 1892 Takedown rifle refer to Figures 21, 22 and Figure 23 (page 30).
+For terminology related to the Model 1886 Takedown rifle refer to Figures 20-22 (page 30).

-The full serial number of the rifle is located on the receiver half of the rifle, on the bottom of the receiver, toward the front.
+The full serial number of the rifle is located on the receiver assembly, on the bottom of the receiver, toward the front.
 The last four digits of the number portion of the serial number are also on the receiver extension just forward of where it meets the receiver.
-Record the full serial number on the receiver at the front of this owner's manual for future reference.
+Record the full serial number, located on the receiver, at the front of this owner's manual for future reference.